Financial help from the federal or state government

 - Qualification is based on your income and family size, where you live, other coverage that is available to you, and if you are a U.S. citizen or legal resident in the U.S.

-- You can apply for federal financial help through your state or federal health insurance marketplace.
+- You can apply for financial help through your state or federal marketplace.

 - You can only get financial help when you buy coverage through the marketplaces.

 For some general income guidelines and to see if you qualify for federal financial help, visit buykp.org.
-Here you can also compare plans, calculate your rate, or apply online.
+You can also compare plans, calculate your rate, or apply online.

 Marketplaces are federally or state-run markets where you can shop, compare, and buy individual, family, or group health care coverage.
 They are sometimes called “exchanges.”